 Education and children services are in a unique position where they can work collaboratively across sectors to reduce structural inequalities and collaborate with a wide range of stakeholders to get it right for every child.
-This can be facilitated by having a deeper understanding of the mechanisms in which educational attainment can be negatively affected by poverty.
-As a result, professionals can design bespoke interventions suitable to their own unique context and achieve excellence and equity of educational outcomes for children and young people.
+This can be facilitated by having a deeper understanding of the mechanisms in which educational attainment can be negatively affected by poverty and subsequently support professionals to design bespoke interventions suitable to their own unique context and achieve excellence and equity of educational outcomes for children and young people.